Education

 Tip #11: Create a Budget

 Freelancing income is often anything but steady.
 Therefore, it helps to create a budget for your business and personal expenses and stick to it.
-Some expenses are not immediate, like tax obligations, so you will need to save for it and have some working capital you can fall back on if the work dries up.
+Some costs are not immediate, like tax obligations, so you must save for them and have some working capital you can fall back on if the work dries up.

 Tip #12: Don’t Put All Your Eggs in One Basket